pizlonator/fil-c-website/source/fugc.md

 7. Turn off the store barrier and prepare for sweeping, then soft handshake to reset thread-local caches again.
 8. Perform the sweep.
-During the sweep, objects are allocated black if they happen to be allocated out of not-yet-swept pages, or white if they are allocated out of alraedy-swept pages.
+During the sweep, objects are allocated black if they happen to be allocated out of not-yet-swept pages, or white if they are allocated out of already-swept pages.
 9. Victory!
 Go back to step 1.

 If you're familiar with the literature, FUGC is sort of like the DLG (Doligez-Leroy-Gonthier) collector